pytchlang/pytch-tutorials/catch-apple/tutorial.md

 ![Scratch: if-touching-Bowl stop-this-script](if-touching-Bowl-stop-this-script.png)

-In Pytch, the code to add is:
+In Pytch, the code we need is:

 {{< commit stop-falling-if-caught-in-bowl >}}